chriss1245/movie_theather/README.md

  - Ability for users to write site reviews

 From Administrator view:
- - Pie chart in which the amount of neutral, positive and negative reviews is shown, using NLP, passed as a base64 encoded version
+ - Pie chart in which the amount of neutral, positive and negative reviews is shown, using NLP, passed as a base64 encoded version of the graph generated in matplotlib

 From a security stand point:
  - Added Jinja directive to prevent cross-site scripting
+ - Included flask_talisman to ensure security that fits the needs of the webpage